Janine Wegman

 Janine Wegman (25 September 1925 – 22 February 2007) was a Dutch Hammond-organist and artist based in Rotterdam.
-She was one of the first Dutch people to be openly transsexual.
+She was one of the first Dutch people to be openly transgender.

 Career

 Wegman started her career as the magician ‘Rinus’, and later had success with her first wife with the act 'Marinio en Janine', and appeared on national television in 1949.
 She worked at the volunteer fire service.
-Later in life she became a Hammond-organist.
-She regularly performed in Rotterdam, and in the early 1970s she played on Wednesday and Saturday afternoon on the Schouwburgplein.
+Later in life, she became a Hammond-organist.
+She regularly performed in Rotterdam, and in the early 1970s, she played on Wednesday and Saturday afternoon on the Schouwburgplein.

 Personal life

 Wegman was born in Rotterdam.
 She has been married twice and had two children.
 She chose the name Janine after the first name of her first wife.
-In 1978 she put a personal ad in the newspaper with the text 'Which man or woman will take a woman with a small mistake on a holiday for free?'
+In 1978, she put a personal ad in the newspaper with the text 'Which man or woman will take a woman with a small mistake on a holiday for free?'
 Jan van Vriesland responded and took her on her first foreign trip to Spain.
 The couple married during this trip in Barcelona, but this marriage was not officially recognized in the Netherlands.
-In 1992 she appeared in the television program Paradijsvogels.
+In 1992, she appeared in the television program Paradijsvogels.